5 reasons you should invest in P2P Lending

 With i2iFunding.com, this is possible.
 The platform offers returns as high as 30% on borrowers, but let’s take a conservative estimate at 20%.

 The RBI has mandated a single borrower-lender exchange to not be more than ₹50,000 in value.
-So the invesment must be distributed to a minimum of 2 borrowers.
+So the investment must be distributed to a minimum of 2 borrowers.

 Assuming both borrowers take loans at 20% rate for 1 year.

 At the end of the year, you should earn ₹11,162 summed from both your investments.
-This returns is less than ₹20,000, as you get repayments in the form of EMI.
+These returns are less than ₹20,000, as you get repayments in the form of EMI.
 If you invest the EMI which you are getting every month, your returns would be much higher.
-Returns are higher in this case even though your complete Principal amount is not invested for entire duration.
+Returns are higher in this case even though your complete Principal amount is not invested for the entire duration.

 This isn’t attractive in the context of just savings accounts, this is greater than many other options.
 These are also much safer than all market-linked investments as they eliminate the volatility factor.
 Talking about safety when you Invest in P2P Lending, we’ve covered that in another article here.

 High returns typically mean high risk.
 Naturally, it isn’t just the high returns you should target, but also the safety of your money.